iancaragol/with/content/posts/taiwan/index.md

 ![IMG_1445_LR](IMG_1445_LR.jpg)

-> A shot from the window of the gondola
+> A shot looking out from the window of the gondola

 ![DJI_0262_LR](DJI_0262_LR.jpg)